OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-10.md

 Listen!
 A report is coming— a great commotion from the land of the north!
 It will make the towns of Judah desolate, a haunt of jackals.

 ## Jeremiah 10:23
-I know, Lord, that a person’s way is not in himself, nor is it in a person who walks to direct his steps.
+I understand, Lord, that a person's path is not within their own control, nor is it for them to determine their steps.

 ## Jeremiah 10:24
-Correct me, Lord, but with justice; not in your anger, or you will reduce me to nothing.
+Discipline me, Lord, but with fairness; not in your anger, or I will be diminished.

 ## Jeremiah 10:25
 Pour out your wrath on the nations that do not acknowledge you, and on the families that do not call upon your name; for they have devoured Jacob, they have devoured him completely and laid waste his homeland.